utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. In Postman, select **Import > Code repository > Bitbucket**.

-1. Confirm your Bitbucket account and **Authorize Postman** to access your repositories.
+1. Confirm your Bitbucket account and authorize **postmanlabs** to access your repositories.

 1. In Postman, select your Bitbucket workspace, repository, and branch, then select **Continue**.